jporeilly/Ansible/Labs/02 Playbooks/02 Handling Data/01 Variables & Data Collections/variables.md

 ---

 #### <font color='red'>Inventory Variables</font>
-You can set the scope of custom facts in Ansible.
+You can set the scope of custom variables in Ansible.
-* Global facts: These facts are accessible from every host in your inventory file.
+* Global variables: These facts are accessible from every host in your inventory file.
-* Group facts: These facts are only accessible from a specific set of hosts or a host group.
+* Group variables: These facts are only accessible from a specific set of hosts or a host group.
-* Host facts: These facts are only accessible from a particular host.
+* Host variables: These facts are only accessible from a particular host.

 </br>

-**Global Facts**
+**Global Variables**
 we're going to say allo to all our nodes..! create our first playbook:
 ```
-nano global_fact.yaml
+nano global_vars.yaml
 ```
 copy the following lines:
 ```
+---
 - hosts: all
   vars:
     greeting: a global allo...!

   tasks:
-    - name: Print the value of global fact 'greeting'
+    - name: Print the value of global variable 'greeting'
       debug:
         msg: '{{greeting}}'
 ```